borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 export default app;
 ```

-One final stretch before you get to enjoy writing the HTML, CSS and JavaScript of the project of your dreams.
-Per the plugin instruct vite through the `vite.config.js` file.
+You are almost done and ready to enjoy writing the HTML, CSS and JavaScript for the project of your dreams.
+Following the plugin's instructions, add a configuration file in `vite.config.js`, to have the tool actually process `.svelte` documents.

 ```js
 import { defineConfig } from 'vite';